EmmaB/try_programming/chapters/uploads.md

 \end{aside}

-In the console run:
+In the terminal at the bottom of the page, where your cursor says something like `emmab:~/workspace $`, type:

 ```
 bundle
 ```
+and press enter.

 Now we can generate the code for handling uploads.
-In the terminal run:
+In the terminal type:

 ```
 rails generate uploader Cover
 ```
+and press enter.

 At this point you need to restart the Rails server process in the console.
 Hit CTRL-C in the terminal to quit the server.
-Once it has stopped, you can press the up arrow to get to the last command entered, then hit enter to start the server again.
+Once it has stopped, click `Run project` again.
 This is so the app can load the new code.

 Open `app/models/work.rb` and under the line